utkarshohm/awesome-devops-for-coding-agents/README.md

 1. **`configure-rules`**: Generate agent-specific rule files (CLAUDE.md or .cursor/rules/)
 2. **`build-test-run`**: Validate and resolve failures in feedback mechanisms (build, test, lint, run) to start using coding agents
-3. [wip]**`configure-defaults`**: Auto-detect repository characteristics and apply optimal coding agent settings like allowed and denied bash commands based on your organizational context
+3. **`configure-defaults`**: Auto-detect repository characteristics and apply optimal coding agent settings like allowed and denied bash commands based on your organizational context
 4. **`configure-mcp`**: Set up necessary MCP servers and find servers relevant to your code
-6. **`configure-coding-workflows`**: Install the coding workflows as first class commands
+5. **`configure-coding-workflows`**: Install the coding workflows as first class commands
-7. [wip]**`detect-conflicting-instructions`**: Find and resolve contradictory docs, configurations, code blocks that can confuse coding agents
+6. [wip]**`detect-conflicting-instructions`**: Find and resolve contradictory docs, configurations, code blocks that can confuse coding agents
-8. [wip]**`improve-code-quality-checks`**: Strengthen linting, formatting, code cov checks to provide quicker feedback to coding agents
+7. [wip]**`improve-code-quality-checks`**: Strengthen linting, formatting, code cov checks to provide quicker feedback to coding agents
-9. [wip]**`improve-debuggability`**: Improve logging, error handling, and debugging capabilities so that coding agents can debug issues and produce production-ready code
+8. [wip]**`improve-debuggability`**: Improve logging, error handling, and debugging capabilities so that coding agents can debug issues and produce production-ready code

 #### Other devops tasks
 Coming soon